Your Anti-Virus Won’t Stop Ransomware Attacks

-If last year proved anything, it’s that ransomware works, which is why the cyber security world only expects the implementation of the hack to increase as we finish up 2018 and look ahead.
+If last year proved anything, it’s that ransomware works, which is why the cyber security world only expects the implementation of the hack to increase as we look ahead.
 Some entrepreneurial hackers even sell ransomware do-it-yourself kits on the dark web, so it’s never been easier to hold a company’s data ransom than it is right now.

 Hopefully you already know these things, and you protect yourself with these tips that we covered in an earlier blog post last year.
 You even installed a high-end anti-virus that you think will catch any attempted attack before it locks down your computer.
 HOLD ON A SECOND!
 What you just did is a very common misconception that dooms many businesses: Anti-virus does not mean anti-ransomware.

 As Cybersight explains, what an anti-virus does is takes a database of known harmful signatures, basically digital fingerprints, and uses that to detect viruses.
 A result of this is that a computer has to be infected with a known virus first for an anti-virus to detect it.